geekofweek/homeassistant/README.md

 I utilize a number of automations that adjust climate controls.
 Mostly they can be found in [climate.yaml](https://github.com/geekofweek/homeassistant/blob/master/automation/climate.yaml).
 Ecobee room sensors are heavily used in [occupancy.yaml](https://github.com/geekofweek/homeassistant/blob/master/automation/occupancy.yaml) and as conditions in many automations

+More detailed information on the ESPhome configuration can be found in [here](https://github.com/geekofweek/homeassistant/tree/master/esphome/garage_door_relay)

 ## <a name="outlets">Outlets & Switches</a>

 | [Go to Menu](#menu) | [Home Screenshot](images/home-screenshot.jpg?raw=true "Home Page") |